alielfilali01/blog-md-diff/blog-v2.md

+---
+title: "Arabic Leaderboards: Introducing Arabic Instruction Following, Updating AraGen, and More"
+thumbnail: /blog/assets/leaderboards-on-the-hub/thumbnail_3c3h_aragen.png
+authors:
+- user: alielfilali01
+  guest: true
+  org: inceptionai
+- user: SarahAlBarri
+  guest: true
+  org: inceptionai
+- user: Arwa88
+  guest: true
+  org: inceptionai
+- user: samta-kamboj
+  guest: true
+  org: inceptionai
+- user: neha1710
+  guest: true
+  org: inceptionai
+- user: preslavnakov
+  guest: true
+  org: MBZUAI
+---

-# Arabic LLM Evaluation and Leaderboards: Introducing Arabic Instruction Following, AraGen Update, and More
+# Arabic Leaderboards: Introducing Arabic Instruction Following, Updating AraGen, and More

-In this blog, we detail our latest updates and  about evaluation of large language models in Arabic contexts.
-In collaboration with Mohammed ben Zayed University of Artificial Intelligence, we share insights into our evaluation framework and benchmark evolution.
-Our goal is to maintain transparency and reproducibility through the public and open release, forstering the  community collaboration, while maintaining the trustworthiness of our benchmarks and results.
+In this blog post, we introduce recent advancements in benchmarking and evaluating large language models within Arabic-language contexts.
+In collaboration with Mohammed bin Zayed University of Artificial Intelligence (MBZUAI), we present significant updates to our AraGen benchmark and evaluation framework.
+Key contributions include the public release of the AraGen-12-24 benchmark and associated model answers judged using the 3C3H evaluation metric, the open-sourcing of our entire evaluation codebase, and the establishment of a unified Arabic-Leaderboards Space designed as a central hub for diverse Arabic language model evaluations.

+Additionally, we introduce Arabic Instruction Following (AIF), the first publicly available dataset specifically designed to evaluate language models' capabilities in instruction following within Arabic contexts.
+The Arabic Instruction Following dataset features samples meticulously crafted to reflect unique linguistic attributes, such as diacritization and distinctive phonetic features.
+This dataset includes both original, linguistically authentic examples created by our expert linguistic team and carefully adapted samples from English datasets, thoroughly reviewed for cultural relevance.
+Our comprehensive evaluation framework distinguishes between explicit instructions, directly stated in prompts, and implicit instructions inferred from contextual cues.This release comes accompanied by an open-source evaluation code and a publicly accessible leaderboard as part of the Arabic-Leaderboard Space, benchmarking performance in Arabic and English, in order to provide and easier comparative study of models performance in Instruction Following as a task.

+Our work emphasizes transparency, reproducibility, and community-driven improvements, aiming to foster rigorous research practices and robust assessment standards within the Arabic NLP community.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.4.0/gradio.js"> </script>
 <gradio-app theme_mode="dark" space="inceptionai/AraGen-Leaderboard"></gradio-app>